-A great deal of how I parent does come from their example but, how I define motherhood, and how I set expectations for my own experience, is driven by a much broader collection of examples set by women whose paths I crossed long before I even held my son in my arms.
+A great deal of how I parent does come from their example but, how I define motherhood and how I set expectations for my own experience, is driven by a much broader collection of examples set by women whose paths I crossed long before I even held my son in my arms.

 When I was a teenager, I spent six summers working as a lifeguard.
-I loved the job, I got spend time outdoors, hang-out with my friends and swim and tan on my breaks.
+I loved the job.
+I spent time outdoors, hung out with my friends and tanned on my breaks.
 I taught swim lessons and organized Fourth of July activities, hosted birthday parties and taught water aerobics.
 I plucked thousands of wet cheerios from the pool deck and put endless Band-Aids on endless skinned knees.

 And, as I sat and I watched, I began to study motherhood.

 As I considered how I might shape my future, I started to look more critically at the different family structures and parenting styles I saw each day.
-In some families, the mother’s spouse joined them exclusively on Saturdays, while in others, the kids came to swim with a babysitter and their mother showed up later, sometimes in a business suit, sometimes in her swimsuit.
+In some families, the mother’s spouse joined them exclusively on Saturdays.
+Kids from other families came to swim with a babysitter each day, and their mother showed up later, sometimes in a business suit, sometimes in her swimsuit.

-When my then-boyfriend and now husband joined the lifeguarding staff the summer after our senior year of high school, I quizzed him and memorized his answer—I wanted to know what he thought of these families, of the mothers, because I wanted to know what he expected a mother, and a family, to act and look like.
+When my then-boyfriend and now-husband joined the lifeguard staff the summer after our senior year of high school, I quizzed him and memorized his answers.
+I wanted to know what he thought of these families, of the mothers, because I wanted to know what he expected a mother, and a family, to act and look like.

-There were several mothers I was particularly interested in.
 There was a mother of six who homeschooled and cooked and crafted.
 Her children were polite, kind and thoughtful and seemed to love playing with one another as much as they did their friends.
 She brought the lifeguards cookies every week and shared her gratitude for the safe space we created for the neighborhood kids.
-I overheard her once, deep in conversation with one of her friends, sharing the simultaneous joy and sorrow she felt with each milestone that her youngest reached.
+I overheard her once, deep in conversation with one of her friends, sharing the simultaneous joy and sorrow she felt with each milestone her youngest reached.
 She told me in passing once how quickly children grow up.

 When I was a junior in high school, a new family joined the pool.
 The mother swam laps with her baby sitting on her kick-board and always stopped by the guard table to chat before she left.
-One afternoon, after I asked how she was able to come to the pool so often, she told me that she and her husband both worked and that she had waited to have her daughter until they could both cut back their hours and share equally in the parenting duties.
+One afternoon, after I asked how she was able to come to the pool so often, she told me she and her husband both worked and that she had waited to have her daughter until they could both cut back their hours and share equally in the parenting duties.